-After the HEROS submission is complete, assign it in the system to Kara Williams-Kief, kara.s.williams-kief@hud.gov.
+After the HEROS submission is complete, assign it in the system to Ladrenna Figueroa, ladrenna.a.figueroa@hud.gov.
 Applicants must provide a reference to the Project Name in HEROS, HEROS submitter name, and HEROS submitter email address in the application form.